 Unfortunately, for some families, custody of their children and time-sharing arrangements are the source of ongoing conflict and in those cases, parents often remain in or return to court for years.

-Our firm is highly qualified to help you work out an appropriate custodial and parenting-time arrangement — and we are equally adept at assisting you with post-judgment modifications of custody and parenting time when needed.
+Our firm is highly qualified to help you work out both an appropriate child custody plan as well as a parenting-time arrangement — and we are equally adept at assisting you with post-judgment modifications of custody and parenting time when needed.

 Madison Child Custody Attorneys Discuss “Primary Residence versus Alternate Residence”